 Atheism is the rejection of belief in the supernatural.
 Thus, one might think that atheists would want to abolish this belief, and religion in general.
 And yet, a personal rejection does not imply a desire to abolish.
 As an analogy, take people who opt not to play golf.
 From the fact that they do not play golf, we cannot deduce that they wish to abolish golf.

 There are some atheists who take an active stance against religion.
 They see religion as an institution that stifles free thought, encourages harmful rituals, and induces intolerance (see the Chapter on Criticism of Religion).
 Many atheists also demand the separation of state and church and criticize certain religious practices.
 However, most atheists do not demand the abolition of religion in general.
+When asked what advice they give a person who pondered atheism, only 11% of atheist Americans said in a poll they would say religion was wrong and atheism was right.
+Most (86%) said they would instead advise the person to search among alternative beliefs and decide for themselves.
+In the same vein, only 4% of respondents wanted their children to be atheist, and 96% wanted them to search and make up their own minds18.
 This is also the viewpoint of Humanism, the life stance advocated in this book.

 I think of religion like alcohol.
 I don’t want to make it illegal.
 I just want to keep it out of the workplace, schools, and government decisions.
 And, like alcohol, until I believe they are ready for it, I'd like for it to be kept away from my children.